ably/ably-js/README.md

     grunt test:karma

-### Debugging the tests in your browser with Jasmine test runner
+### Debugging the tests in your browser with NodeUnit test runner

-Simply open [spec/jasmine.html](./spec/jasmine.html) in your browser to run the test suite with a nice GUI.
+Simply open [spec/nodeunit.html](./spec/nodeunit.html) in your browser to run the test suite with a nice GUI.

-Note: Running the task `grunt requirejs` will ensure all the necessary RequireJS dependencies are loaded into the browser.
+Note: If any files have been added or remove, running the task `grunt requirejs` will ensure all the necessary RequireJS dependencies are loaded into the browser by updating spec/support/browser_file_list.js

 ### Debugging the tests in your browser with Karma